 Celebrating collaboration – bring together the best possible team regardless of location and when team members are away from the office they can still be connected to the project.
 The ability to share resources, meet and work together could help drive team productivity too.

 Are you installing, maintaining or repairing security systems?

 Security industry licensing is usually controlled and applied by either state or territory police, or by Departments of Fair Trading and Consumer Affairs.

 To apply for a security licence, you will need to contact the appropriate regulator for the state in which you intend to hold the licence.

 Each state and territory has its own licensing requirements and regulator.
 Most states and territories require both businesses and individuals to be licensed.

 Click Here to view the NBN Co's Glossary of Terms.

 Access and Equity: Policies and approaches aimed at ensuring vocational education and training is responsive to the individual needs of clients whose age, gender, cultural or ethnic background, disability, sexuality, language, literacy or numeracy level, unemployment, imprisonment or remote location may present a barrier to access, participation and the achievement of suitable outcomes.
-Access and equity does not mean an RTO has to accept anyone as a client.

 Analog: Is a type of signal which works by transmitting sounds and pictures as a continuous wave.
 Analog technology is out of date and is being replaced worldwide by digital.